David-Seis/Presentations/index.md

 # TBSSUG Speakers

+We want to enrich our professional community with many voices.
+Please pick soemthing you know and love in the SQL and data field [and teach us about it!] (https://forms.office.com/r/6PjaybWnNn)

 8/17/21 | Buck Woody | "Data Literacy for the Data Professional" 9/21/21 | David Seis | "On Becoming a DBA"
 10/19/21 | Ken Muse | "Introduction to Azure Databricks"